Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

 Wendi Winters, 65, special publications editor

-Before midnight, the newspaper also published focus pieces on each of those who were lost, drawing on reporters from its sister publication, The Baltimore Sun.
-It did so just eight hours after the shooting had turned The Capital's newsroom into a chaotic crime scene.
+Before midnight, the newspaper also published focused pieces on each of those who were lost, drawing on reporting from its sister publication, The Baltimore Sun.
+It did so just eight hours after the shooting had turned the Capital Gazette newsroom into a chaotic crime scene.

 Today, the Capital Gazette lost five members of our family.
 Stories on all five bright, wonderful lives will be included in the following tweets.— Capital Gazette (@capgaznews) June 29, 2018